60 Hudson Street: Base

 The base comprises the first two stories.
 The lowest section of the facade is composed of three courses of pink granite, while the brick facade rises above that.
 Around the doors and windows, the brickwork is arranged similarly to curtains.
 The base is also divided vertically by stepped brick piers.
-The critic Paul T. Frankl stated that designs like that of 60 Hudson Street were effective, comparing them to "brick tapestries hung from the sky".
 Most ornamentation is made of brick, though the friezes, window frames, and doorways are made of bronze.

 On the Hudson Street elevation, the facade forms a two-story "screen", behind which rise the upper stories.
 The main entrance archway is in the center of this "screen", near the intersection with Jay Street.
 It consists of five bronze doors beneath a bronze lintel, as well as a glazed window above the doors, which is subdivided by diagonal muntins.
 The other archways on Hudson Street include storefronts on the ground level, and curtain-shaped windows with vertical muntins on the second story.
 A smaller doorway faces the corner of Hudson and Worth Streets, on the northwest side of the plot.

 The West Broadway elevation is designed similarly to the "screen" on the Hudson Street elevation.
 There is a centrally positioned entrance with five doors, a bronze lintel, and a glazed window with diagonal muntins.
 Three storefronts are on either side of the doorway on West Broadway; at the second story, two of these storefronts contain curtain-shaped windows, and the third contains a pair of sash windows set between vertical brick piers.
 On the Worth Street elevation, there are storefront windows at either end.
 The central section of the Worth Street elevation contains triple-hung windows, which concealed an auditorium inside.
 On Thomas Street, there are two storefront windows on the easternmost bays, as well as two double-height loading docks.
 The remaining bays on Thomas Street contain rectangular windows or ventilation grates, which are set between brick piers.

 Upper stories

-The rest of 60 Hudson Street's facade is modeled in a mostly consistent format.
+The rest of 60 Hudson Street's facade is mostly consistent in design.
 On Hudson Street, Walker designed the facade with a pattern of wide and narrow piers that alternate.
 On the other elevations, the piers were largely flat against the rest of the facade, except behind the setbacks at the upper levels, where the piers were more prominent and designed similar to buttresses.
 At several locations on the north and south elevations, there were windowless bays that concealed stairways behind them.
 On the Worth Street elevation, the center window openings on the third floor are filled with copper chevron-shaped louvers.